Dissociation-driven quarkonium spin alignment in Pb--Pb collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV

 \subsection{Spin alignment of quarkonia}

-The dissociation probability of $i^{\rm th}$ spin state in the presence of rotation is given by;
+The dissociation probability of $m^{\rm th}$ spin state in the presence of rotation is given by;

-Here $i$ takes on the values $0, +1, -1$, representing the three distinct spin projections corresponding to the states 0, $+$1, and $-1$, respectively.
+Here $m$ takes on the values $0, +1, -1$, representing the three distinct spin projections corresponding to the states 0, $+$1, and $-1$, respectively.
 The $\tau_0$ and $\tau_f$ are the proper times corresponding to the initial temperature $T_{0}$ and freeze-out temperature $T_{f}$ for the QGP medium.
-The dissociation rate, denoted as $\Gamma_{\rm D, nl}$, is intricately linked to both the rotational dynamics and the specific spin projection states, $i$. \\
+The dissociation rate, denoted as $\Gamma_{{\rm D}, nlm}$ is intricately linked to both the rotational dynamics and the specific spin projection states, $m$. \\

-The spin alignment of vector mesons is measured via the elements of the spin density matrix $\rho$.
-For vector meson, the $00^{\rm th}$ element of the $3 \times 3$ spin density matrix is defined in terms of the $\Gamma_{\rm D, nl}$;
+The spin alignment of vector mesons is measured via the elements of the spin density matrix $\rho_{m, m'}$, where $m$ and $m'$ denote the spin projections along a chosen quantization axis.
+For a vector meson with spin 1, the spin density matrix is defined as;

+where $A_{m}$ denotes the production amplitude for the spin projection $m$, and the denominator ensures proper normalization.
+The density matrix satisfies the normalization condition